bwhou1997/bwhou1997.github.io/content/authors/admin/_index.md

 Hi!
 My name is Bowen Hou (侯博文).
 I am a third year PhD candidate at Yale , where I am fortunate to be advised by [Prof. Diana Qiu](https://qiugroup.yale.edu/).
 Before this, I studied at Fudan University and graduated with the highest honor for undergraduate students ([Fudan Graduation Star](https://optics.fudan.edu.cn/2e/14/c39848a470548/page.htm))

 I work in theoretical and computational condensed matter physics.
-My research includes machine learning, first-principle computational methodology development and high performance computing (HPC).
+My research includes first-principle computational methodology development and high performance computing (HPC).

 More specifically:
-# - Apply machine learning approaches in condensed matter physics.
-Currently focus on using unsupervised learning and generative model (e.g. VAEs) to study electronic structures and predict complicated downstream many-body interaction.

 - Develop and apply the first-principle algorithm to investigate the complex many-body interaction in quantum systems.
 Currently focus on the exciton-phonon coupling and non-equilibrium exciton dynamics in low-dimensional quantum system.
 {style="text-align: justify;"}